 The temperature controls allow you to choose a comfortable temperature for you, as well as help to combat against swelling.
 Overall, we felt this to be the best foot spa.

-This Brookstone foot spa offers two powerful hydro jets that push streams of water into your feet to help them relax.
-There are two settings to control the speed of the water stream coming from the rotating jets.
+This MaxKare foot spa offers two powerful hydro jets that push streams of water into your feet to help them relax.
+There are three settings to control the speed of the water stream coming from the rotating jets.

 With built-in heating, your water will remain warm for as long as you plan to sit there and enjoy the relaxing massage.
 This product even comfortably fits men’s size 14 feet with still a little extra wiggle room.